paterik/udacity-ios-aqoo/README.md

 ## Your Tracklist View

-From each playlist entry you can switch to the corresponding tracklist and start playling in shuffle-, repeat- or normal mode.
+From each playlist entry you can switch to the corresponding tracklist and start playing in shuffle-, repeat- or normal mode.
 While the track is playing there are additional controls available such as jump between tracks and skipping forward or backward inside the track using the timeframe slider. *In general you can switch between two main views for your playlists stack - the normal table based view and the playlist cover view*.

 Tracklist View | Tracklist Playback | Playlist Cover View :-------------------------:|:-------------------------:|:-------------------------: